 Genesis means “the beginning”.
 Genesis is just that — an account of the beginning of the world: God’s creation of the universe, our world, land, sea, plants, birds, fish, animals and human beings in the form of one man and one woman, Adam and Eve.

 God gave Adam and Eve one command, warning them that disobedience would result in their separation from God, death.
 They disobeyed and they were separated from God – and banished from the garden that God had given them.
 He told them that their lives would be filled with suffering, but also promised that one day, a redeemer would come.

-After these main events, which fills the first 3 chapters of the book, there is a brief history of the world – the flood, which covered the whole earth, the introduction of different languages in the world, resulting in different nations.
+After these main events, which fills the first 3 chapters of the book, there is a brief history of the world, describing the flood, which covered the whole earth, and the introduction of different languages in the world, resulting in different nations.

 In chapter 12 God calls a man, Abram, and he becomes the father of the Jewish nation.
 God has a special place for the Jews in world history, and from this point in the Bible, nearly everything in the Old Testament is about the Jewish nation.
 God promised to bless Abram, who later became Abraham, and make of him a great nation.
 He was promised a son, who would inherit God’s promise of blessing.
 When Abraham was already 100 years old, this promise was finally fulfilled.
 Isaac had two sons, Esau and Jacob.
 Jacob inherited the God’s promise of blessing.